 Day 16 Jola – Askole:

-Early moning start to reach the trek head.
-First we will corss Dumurdo River then climb Pari rock and arrive Korophone.
-At Korophone we meet the Biafo Glacier which flows from Snow Lake, and cross a plateau to reach Askole.
+Early morning start to reach the trek head.
+First, we will cross the Dumurdo River then climb the Part rock and arrive Korophone.
+At Korophone we meet the Biafo Glacier which flows from Snow Lake and crosses a plateau to reach Askole.
 From here we will try to take a jeep to Skardu but if road conditions are not suitable we will walk another hour to Thongal to find transport.